ms1963/bme280_spi/README.md

                 MODE_FORCED = 0b01,
                 MODE_NORMAL = 0b11   };

-MODE_FORCED implies that  the sensor will only consume very low power between measurements.
+MODE_FORCED implies that  the sensor will consume very low  power between measurements.
 It only will wake up when BME280::measure() is called.
+Thus, use this mode for low power applications.